-Cancer of Unknown Primary is the 15th most common cancer in the UK, accounting for 2% of all new cancer cases (2015).[1-4]
+Cancer of unknown primary is the 15th most common cancer in the UK, accounting for 2% of all new cancer cases (2016).[1-4]

-48% of cancer of unknown primary cases in the UK are in males, and 52% are in females.
+51% of cancer of unknown primary cases in the UK are in females, and 49% are in males.

 For cancer of unknown primary, there are few established risk factors therefore differences between countries largely reflect differences in diagnosis and data recording.

-- Data were provided by the Office for National Statistics on request, July 2017.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+- Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 About this data